References >> TaqManTaqMan® Probes

 PREMIER Biosoft offers AlleleID® and Beacon Designer™ to design TaqMan® probes for your real time PCR assays saving you both time and money.
 These software products design specific TaqMan® probes and primers for your real time PCR assays that are free of dimers, repeats and runs and ensure signal fidelity.

-reactions.
+You can also design TaqMan® for multiplexing up to four sequences, avoiding cross homologies with all probes and primers preventing competition in multiplex reactions.
 Beacon Designer™ and AlleleID® help you evaluate pre-designed TaqMan® probes or design TaqMan® probes for primers.

 2. Length Criteria: Primers should be 15-30 bases in length.